-Having a good support system, getting adequate exercise, and practicing self-care are important for anyone suffering from PTSD, but the ancient practice of yoga is emerging as one of its most promising and innovative treatments.
+Having a sound support system, getting adequate exercise, and practicing self-care are essential for anyone suffering from PTSD.
+Still, the ancient practice of yoga is emerging as one of its most promising and innovative treatments.

 From battered spouses to traumatized veterans, sufferers of PTSD are turning to yoga for help, and they are finding that it works in several ways: